-The ingredients in this plant-based detergent are 97 percent natural, and while it comes in a plastic bottle, the container itself is made from 25 percent recycled materials.
-It has a mild scent which comes from essential oils rather than synthetic fragrances so it won’t cause as much irritation.
+The ingredients in this plant-based detergent are 97 percent natural.
+And while it’s packaged in a plastic bottle, the container is made from 25 percent recycled materials.
+It has a mild scent that comes from essential oils rather than synthetic fragrances, so it won’t cause as much irritation.

-Mrs. Meyer’s was tested by dermatologists and determined to be gentle on the skin.
-And since it only takes 1 fluid ounce to get your laundry clean, one bottle will stretch for 64 loads — but you get TWO bottles so you won’t have to re-order for quite some time.
+Mrs. Meyer’s detergent was tested by dermatologists and found to be gentle on skin.
+And since it only takes one fluid ounce to get your laundry clean, one bottle will stretch for 64 loads — but this listing includes two bottles, so you won’t have to re-order for quite some time.

 - 97 percent natural ingredients.